See why Marriott points are extremely versatile and valuable.

 - You may find that many of Marriott’s high end luxury resorts have a poor redemption value.

-- Marriott will transition to an updated award chart in 2019 that offers peak and off-peak pricing for award rooms, as well as an eighth tier for its top tier resorts.
-In other words, it’s going to get more expensive to book award rooms during peak travel times and at Marriott’s most luxurious properties in 2019 (but you should also be able to find bargains during off-peak times).
+- Marriott recently transitioned to an award chart that offers peak and off-peak pricing for award rooms, as well as an eighth tier for its top tier resorts.
+In other words, it’s become more expensive to book award rooms during peak travel times and at Marriott’s most luxurious properties (but you should also be able to find bargains during off-peak times).

 Are Marriott points worth it?